 This talayotic site is one of the best in Menorca, as it turns out, and it was nice to go and explore without the children.
 It was a slightly larger site than Poblat De Torralba and we thought that we would probably have had to carry the girls around a lot of it.
 Not because of accessibility, just because of their age and they might have found the walking and the heat a bit much.
 I do think they would have enjoyed it, but it’s a site that would work better for slightly older children.

 We spent just over an hour exploring and taking photos before heading back to Son Bou to pick up the girls in time for lunch.
 Everyone enjoyed having a bit of time out from each other, and with batteries recharged we were ready to hit the pool again that afternoon.

 I would have loved to have spent more time exploring the island of Menorca, and at the top of my list for our next visit would be to go to the old capital of Ciutadella.
 Have you visited the island?
-Do you have any recommendations of places to visit with children in Menorca?
+Do you have any recommendations of things to do in Menorca with kids?